 A fishing cat is generally a solitary animal and maintains a territory.
 It marks this territory by rubbing its cheeks or chin over an area, releasing a secretion from scent glands as it does so.
 It also sprays odoriferous urine.
 In one study, a male was found to have a large territory that overlapped the smaller territories of several females.

 The Life of a Fishing Cat

 The cat's chief prey is fish.
 According to a stool analysis, fish forms about seventy-five percent of its diet.
-Fishing cats also eat amphibians, reptiles, birds, small rodents, molluscs and insects.
+Fishing cats also eat amphibians, reptiles, birds, small rodents, mollusks, and insects.
 When the opportunity arises, they will feed on the dead bodies of domestic cattle.
 They are capable of catching goats and pigs and sometimes do so.

 Fishing cats often enter the water to fish with their paws or to dive or swim underwater to catch their prey.
 They are strong swimmers.
-The cats sometimes tap the water with their paws instead of putting the paw directly into the water to swipe at fish.
+The animals sometimes tap the water with their paws instead of putting the paw directly into the water to swipe at fish.
 It's been suggested that they are mimicking the tap of an insect on the water's surface to attract their prey.

 Although some observations have been made in the wild, most of our knowledge of fishing cat reproduction comes from the study of captive animals.

 The animals breed once a year.
 After mating, the female builds a den in which to give birth.
 The den is constructed in a patch of dense shrubs or reeds, a tree hollow, or a rock crevice.
 Gestation lasts for sixty-three to seventy days.